snowfrogdev/flappy-bird-clone/README.md

 - [x] Add some sounds that will play each time the player gains a point, and when the player loses.
 - [x] Add a basic game-over screen to display the player’s score.
 - [x] Track the high-score between play sessions and display the high score alongside the current score.
-- [ ] Add some background art!
+- [x] Add some background art!
 Try layering the background and scrolling at a different rate to the foreground obstacles.
 This is called Parallax scrolling.

 ## How to Run

 1. Clone the repository.
-2. Open the project in [Godot 4.3](https://godotengine.org/download/archive/4.3-stable/).
+2. Open the project in [Godot 4.4](https://godotengine.org/download/archive/4.4-stable/).
 3. Press the play button in the Godot editor to run the game.

 ## License